Table of contents

 GRUB_CMDLINE_LINUX="cryptdevice=/dev/nvme0n1p3:luks"

-Once those modifications are done, you need to install the grub:
+Once those modifications are done (or not), you need to install the grub:

 grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=arch_grub